volusion/element-BlockStarter/README.md

 npm run build && element update
 ```

-At this point, your block is in a "staging" state.
-You can preview your changes in Site Designer and through the Preview link in Site Designer, but they will not be visible on the live site.
+-   At this point, your block is in a "staging" state.
+You can preview your changes in Site Designer and on the storefront through the Preview link in Site Designer, but they will not be visible on the live site.

 ### Major updates